aiven/aiven-operator/docs/content/en/docs/postgresql/_index.md

 ```

 ## Testing the connection
-You can verify your PostgreSQL connection from a Kubernetes workload by deploying a pod that runs the `psql` command.
+You can verify your PostgreSQL connection from a Kubernetes workload by deploying a Pod that runs the `psql` command.

 1. Create a file named `pod-psql.yaml`
 ```yaml